-Decreases in capital assets accounts for impaired and destroyed assets as a result of Hurricane Ida.
-Changes in long-term liabilities, deferred inflows and outflows of resources are the effects of the Firefighters' Retirement System's actuarial valuation on the District.
+Increases in capital assets account for new assets purchased and replaced as a result of Hurricane Ida.
+Changes in long-term liabilities, deferred inflows and outflows of resources are the effects of the Firefighters' Retirement System's actuarial valuation, as well as other postemployment benefits actuarial valuation, on the District.